Ahmad Brooks

 Ahmad Kadar Brooks (born March 14, 1984) is an American former professional football player who was a linebacker in the National Football League (NFL).
-He played college football at Virginia Cavaliers and was selected by the Cincinnati Bengals in the third round of the 2006 NFL supplemental draft.
+He played college football at the University of Virginia and was selected by the Cincinnati Bengals in the third round of the 2006 NFL supplemental draft.
 Brooks also played for the San Francisco 49ers and Green Bay Packers.

 Early life

-Brooks attended C. D. Hylton High School in Woodbridge, Virginia, where he helped lead two VHSL state championships during his freshman and sophomore year (1998 and 1999).
+Brooks attended C. D. Hylton High School in Woodbridge, Virginia, where he helped lead two VHSL state championships as a freshman and sophomore.
 Becoming recognized, Brooks' team was nationally ranked, going 40–0 before losing to Potomac High School of Woodbridge, Virginia, during his junior season in 2000.
 Brooks injured his ankle during his junior season, which sidelined him that year.
 His senior season in 2001 was very productive—Brooks had 202 tackles (144 solo), including 34 for loss, and rushed for 848 yards and 10 touchdowns while averaging 12.6 yards per carry.
 The semifinal loss to Thomas Dale High School of Chester, Virginia, in 2001 was the only loss in which he played.
 Brooks was named the USA Today national high school defensive player of the year after the 2001 season.
 He also participated in the 2002 U.S. Army All-American Bowl game.

 Considered a five-star recruit by Rivals.com, Brooks was listed as the number-one middle linebacker in the nation in 2002.